Youssef-Sameh-2003/Omega-Programming-Langauge/README.md

 let d = math_cos(45)
 ```

-if you want a more detailed guid visit The Wiki
+if you want a more detailed guide visit The Wiki